 Roast leg of lamb is one of the easiest "special occasion" recipes there is.
 The simple herb, lemon, and garlic marinade is all this great cut of lamb needs before it’s roasted to pink perfection.

-- 1 (5 to 6 pound) boneless leg of lamb (should come tied up, if not, have the butcher tie it for roasting)2 lemons, juiced
+The meat should come tied up, if not, have the butcher tie it for roasting.

-Note: While the meat is resting, you can pour off the fat from the roasting pan, place it over a medium flame, and deglaze the browned bits on the bottom with a cup of water, or stock.
-Simply scrap the bottom of the pan with a spatula while the liquid simmers, until all the caramelized juices have dissolved.
+- While the meat is resting, you can pour off the fat from the roasting pan, place it over a medium flame, and deglaze the browned bits on the bottom with a cup of water, or stock.
+Simply scrape the bottom of the pan with a spatula while the liquid simmers, until all the caramelized juices have dissolved.
 Pour this over the sliced lamb when served.